telerik/blazor-docs/components/calendar/overview.md

 ## Calendar Reference and Methods

-Add a reference to the component instance to use the [Calendar methods](/blazor-ui/api/Telerik.Blazor.Components.TelerikCalendar).
+Add a reference to the component instance to use the [Blazor Calendar methods](/blazor-ui/api/Telerik.Blazor.Components.TelerikCalendar).

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)